by Camryn Rhys

 There’s a deep connection between food and sensuality, so even a giant Swede like me can understand where Camryn is going with the whole foodie-romance thing.
 While Camryn the Rhys is a great writer and a good friend, I will resist the urge to go easy on her.
 She’s the female version of Batman — she can take it.

 It’s well done.
 Nice mix of action, description and dialogue.
 Emotions also come through clearly.

 I like the idea of food and romance.
 Great.
 And the setup of this heroine — Alexandra or Lexi, whichever name you want to go with — is fine for a romance.

 Little things threw me off, especially the kid thing.
 Do I want to picture a towering teacher being all mean to a scared little student?
-No. Lexi comes off as a bitch, to be honest.
-Not sympathetic.
+No. Lexi doesn’t seem sympathetic.

 We need to see her save the cat, as Blake Snyder says, before we see her be this snappy and unpleasant.

 But forget the little things.
 Let’s think about the big things for a bit.

 Page one is the beginning.
 How is this character going to change on the page that says THE END?